 General Data Protection Regulation (GDPR)

-On 25 May 2018, the General Data Protection Regulation (GDPR) will come into force, replacing the Data Protection Act 1998.
-With the Government confirming that Brexit will not affect the commencement of the GDPR, all businesses, service providers and public bodies will need to ensure they are compliant with the new legal framework.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into force, replacing the Data Protection Act 1998.
+With the Government confirming that Brexit will not affect the commencement of the GDPR, all businesses, service providers and public bodies need to ensure they are compliant with the new legal framework.

 What does the General Data Protection Regulation mean for my business?

 A failure to comply with new regulations could leave organisations open to enforcement action which could damage their public reputation, as well their bank balance.